Krassnig/CodeDraw/INTRODUCTION.md

         // By calling the method *setColor* the rectangle
         // and the square will be drawn in the color red. cd.setColor(Palette.RED);
-        // If setColor is called all shapes that are drawn after
+        // If setColor is called, all shapes that are drawn after
-        // will have the given color, until *setColor* is called again
+        // will have the given color until *setColor* is called again
         // with a different color.
         cd.drawRectangle(100, 100, 200, 100);
         // drawRectangle draws the outline of a rectangle,